 Advisement for new students is particularly important because it is when they are introduced to essential processes such as navigating My.GeorgiaSouthern, the course search, and WINGS.
 A key part of advisement also includes the opportunity to discuss majors and plans for the future.

 After you have been accepted by Admissions you will receive an email to the email address that you used when you applied to Georgia Southern with information on how to sign up for advisement.
 After signing up for advisement you will receive a confirmation email with the location of your advisement appointment or session.
-Please note that group advisement sessions and one-on-one advisement appointments do not take place at the same location.

 New Student Checklist (to be completed after advisement)